flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 (The `[^\x01]` parts avoid considering more than one message)

-## Insertion
+## Prompt Insertion

 Once all applicable entries have been activated, it becomes necessary to assemble the prompt to be sent to the LLM.

 For this process, there are a few considerations:

 1. There is a [finite context budget](./global.md#context--and-budget-cap).
-1. There are multiple [Insertion Positions](#insertion-position) that any given entry could occupy, affecting the order in which the LLM processes it and its proximity to other data for context.
+1. There are multiple [Insertion Positions](#position-1) that any given entry could occupy, affecting the order in which the LLM processes it and its proximity to other data for context.
-1. Every entry has metadata, like [Order](#order) that influence how favourably in their respective positions they will appear, with lower-ordered entries being discarded as needed.
+1. Every entry has metadata, like [Order](#order) that influence how favorably in their respective positions they will appear, with lower-ordered entries being discarded as needed.

 ### Position